 The kitchen at The Q StudioLab prepares all food that is served for the Preschool program.
 There is no prepared outside food allowed at meal times due to a variety of allergies that many children have.
 We are dedicated to providing fresh, whole foods to the children for breakfast, lunch and snack.
 We introduce your child to foods he/she may not have tried before.
 We encourage children through family style meals where all of us eat together and share stories and thoughts about the day and the food.
 These meals give children a chance to practice their physical skills of pouring, scooping, passing and socializing with other children.
 The teachers sit and eat with the children and model the skills that we are building.
 By introducing children to healthy eating habits and different types of whole foods like beans, grains, vegetables, fruits, soups, homemade breads and fresh squeezed juice, they begin to appreciate the flavor and feeling of eating healthy foods.

-Students in the Elementary Program bring in packed cold lunches each day.
-The Q StudioLab is a peanut and tree nut free facility.
-All elementary families are given lunch packing guidelines in the Student Welcome Packet which indicates no candy, cake, cookies, chocolate energy bars, doughnuts, chocolate milk, and juice boxes should be included.
+Students in the Elementary and Middle School Programs have the option to opt into the hot lunch program at school or bring in packed cold lunches each day.
+The Q StudioLab is a peanut and tree nut-free facility.
+All families are given lunch packing guidelines in the Student Welcome Packet which indicates no candy, cake, cookies, chocolate energy bars, doughnuts, chocolate milk, and juice boxes should be included.
 This helps students maintain focus for their afternoon classes.
 Having additional sugar at lunch really affects this and parents are encouraged to help keep the sweets at home.

-A light snack is provided and is prepared by our resident cook.
-Cooking classes are offered as part of the After School Program and students ages 5-12 have a chance to learn how to safely chop, prepare, and cook different dishes–a life long skill!
+Students in the after school program are required to pack a snack for the program.
+No tree nuts or peanuts should be included.
+Cooking classes are offered as part of the After School Q Classes and students ages 5-12 have a chance to learn how to safely chop, prepare, and cook different dishes–a life long skill!